Monster Warriors: Core characters

 Luke is the reserved yet tough leader of the Warriors.
 He is rich, tall and handsome and holds the keys to the group's sweet purple convertible and their headquarters at his home.
 He is Tabby's love interest.
 Although he acts tough most of the time, he still has certain fears, particularly of forests.
-His family fortune comes from his environmental activist parents' invention of coin deposit locks on shopping carts.
+His family fortune comes from his environmental activist parents' invention of coin deposit locks on shopping carts He is like a combination of Fred Jones, Peter Venkman, and Tommy Oliver.